What is included in the cost of Quarter Plus?

 If you let us know what major you are hoping to change to, we will make our best effort to put you in a General Education class that works for both majors, but we cannot guarantee it.

 Unfortunately NO. This program is specifically designed for first-year students.

 Students are in class approximately 6 hours per day, 4 days per week: Monday, Tuesday, Thursday, Friday.

 The Quarter Plus program is designed to provide new students with a head start on their lower division GE Area courses.
 The tentative curriculum can be viewed on the Quarter Plus Classes Page.
 Students will be enrolled in either COMS 101 or ENGL 145, and one of the other courses listed depending on college credit, AP test scores, IB test scores, degree requirements, and class capacity.

 Both 100- and 200-level courses are considered lower division and can be successfully completed by first-year students.

 Yes!
 Faculty, staff, and Learning Assistants will be available during Quarter Plus.
 Their goals are to supplement instruction and support students academically and personally through this intensive program.
 They will be able to help with the rigorous academic experience that the program will deliver.
 Student Learning Assistants are peer mentors that will not only support students with time management and study skills, but are also available to address any common challenges students face as they transition from high school to Cal Poly.

-Among other factors, we base your enrollment off of AP and/or IB credit that you report to Cal Poly.
-If that information changes please contact our office and Admissions as soon as possible.
+Among other factors, we base your enrollment on AP and/or IB credit that you report on your Quarter Plus application.
+If that information changes, please contact our office and Admissions as soon as possible.
 If you believe you are placed in a course for which you have credit, again, please contact us as soon as possible.
-To see what courses AP/IB credit replace, please see the Office of the Registrar Page and search by the year you took the exam(s).
+To see what courses AP/IB credit replace, please visit the Office of the Registrar and search by the year you took the exam(s).